justin-hale/moonfall-recaps/content/sessions/session-6.md

 ---
 ## 🐉 On the Horizon
 - Dragons have officially begun their attack on the city.
-- The party must now coordinate an escape — possibly with Bodega and others in tow — setting the stage for a city exodus under fire.
+- The party must now coordinate an escape — possibly with Bo Dega and others in tow — setting the stage for a city exodus under fire.